 DIY Ways to Secure Your Packed Liquids

 A variation on this method involves using a hard-sided plastic or cardboard container to protect your liquid item.
 Use a small cardboard box or a sealed plastic container.
 Double-bag the liquid item as described above.
-Then, place it in the container and pad it with crumpled newspapers, air pillows from Amazon.com boxes or crumpled plastic grocery bags.
-Pack the container in the center of your suitcase.
+Then, place it in the container and pad it with crushed newspapers, plastic air pillows or crumpled plastic grocery bags.
+Tape the box shut and pack it in the center of your suitcase.

 Go With the Pros

 You can buy styrofoam or bubble wrap "shippers," which are sealable padded bags.
 Brand names include the inflatable VinniBag or the Wine Mummy.
 Boxes made especially for transporting glass and liquid items are another option.
 Your local wine shop or pack-and-wrap store may carry shippers.
 Be aware that the bubble wrap bags will keep escaping liquid from staining your clothes, but may not prevent glass bottles from breaking.
 The box shipper will take up more room in your luggage.
 While it may not prevent liquid from escaping, the box shipper minimizes the risk of breakage.

 Protect your liquid items by placing them in the middle of your suitcase, completely surrounded by clothing and other items.
 Be aware that your suitcase could be dropped or crushed, perhaps more than once, on its way to your destination.
 It may even be dragged on the ground behind a luggage cart.
 If you can choose from several suitcases, pick the one with the stiffest sides and pack it as tightly as you can to better cushion your liquid items.